Codecademy/docs/content/javascript/concepts/callbacks/callbacks.md

 ---
 Title: 'Callbacks'
-Description: 'A callback is a function passed as an argument to another function.
-In JavaScript, functions are objects, so they can be passed as arguments and called later.'
+Description: 'A callback is a function passed as an argument to another function.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'